MJ Melendez Player Props: Royals vs. Twins

 MJ Melendez At The Plate

-- In 21 games played this season, he has hit a homer in two of them.
+- In 22 games played this season, he has gone deep in two of them.

-- Melendez has picked up an RBI in 28.6% of his games this year, with more than one RBI in 14.3% of his games.
-He has also produced three or more runs in one contest.
+- In six games this year (27.3%), Melendez has picked up an RBI, and in three of those games (13.6%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.